The Difference Between Blog Title and Blog Domain Name

 Before you start working on a new blog, you will probably want to name it.
-While you can spend weeks on developing an idea and even sketching some of the first concepts that will form the entire blog, it is not really advisable to put a blog online without having a name for it.
+While you can spend weeks developing an idea and even sketching some of the first concepts that will form the entire blog, it is not really advisable to put a blog online without having a name for it.
+Think of it the same as naming a business.

 But when you decide it is time to give your blog a name, you have to know the differences that confuse many beginners – a blog title and domain name are not the same things!